-Superior Cost Position
+Competitive Cost Position

-We believe we have a superior structural cost position as a result of our cost-efficient DSPC asset, our geographic location on the Great Lakes, which provides economical access to key raw materials and steel-consuming markets, and our strong track record of implementing improvements in conversion costs.
+We believe we have a competitive cost position in HRC as a result of our cost-efficient DSPC asset, our geographic location on the Great Lakes, which provides economical access to key raw materials and steel-consuming markets, and our strong track record of implementing improvements in conversion costs.

-Moreover, in connection with the purchase of substantially all of the operating assets and some of the liabilities of Old Steelco and its affiliates, Algoma re-established its control of the port of Algoma as a means to receive critical inbound raw materials and outbound shipment of finished goods.
+Moreover, in connection with the purchase of substantially all of the operating assets and some of the liabilities of Old Steelco and its affiliates, Algoma re-established ownership control of the port of Algoma as a means to receive critical inbound raw materials and facilitate outbound shipment of finished goods.
 Our on-site port facilities enable access to low-cost water transportation across the Great Lakes.

-Additionally, Algoma has an advantage in power sourcing through a low-cost co-generation ("Co-Gen") facility.
-A 70 million watts Co-Gen facility fueled with by-product gases from Algoma's ironmaking and cokemaking operations provides on average approximately 45% of our power needs at favorable prices, reducing reliance on the Ontario power grid.
+Additionally, Algoma has an advantage in power sourcing through an on-site low-cost co-generation ("Co-Gen") power generation facility.
+The nominally rated 70MW Co-Gen facility in operation on site is fueled by blast furnace and coke oven gases from the steelworks for purposes of generating electricity and process steam.
+The Co-Gen facility provides on average approximately 49% of our power needs at favorable prices, reducing reliance on the Ontario power grid.